microplan-xyz/microplan/README.md

 Lets say you want to create a user registration form in your app.
 Your workflow might seem something like this.
 - Ask UX team in gitter/slack on how UI should look like
-- Open issue in frontend repo ( in github ), suggesting to add a page and have a chat about it ( in gitter )
+- Open issue in frontend repo ( in github ), suggesting to add a page and notify about it ( in gitter )
 - Open issue in backend repo ( in gitlab ), suggesting to add API endpoint

 So, lets start using microplan to get this plan published in those tools from command line.